nikithanee/TEE-probe-simulator/README.md

 # TEE Probe Simulator – ROS2 | Gazebo

-A simulations enviroment for a Transoesophageal Echocardiography (TEE) probe modeled as a continuum manipulator.
-This project aims to enable autonomous control and safe navigation inside the oesophagus using AI-based control strategies, with future integration of a deep reinforcement learning model developed by my subervisor Afsah (as part of her master’s thesis work).
+A research-grade simulation of a Transoesophageal Echocardiography (TEE) probe modelled as a continuum manipulator in ROS2 + Gazebo, developed as part of autonomous probe navigation work.

 ![](https://github.com/nikithanee/TEE-probe-simulator/blob/main/Untitled%20design.gif)